dkquocedu/arkon/README.md

 Open the admin portal at `http://localhost:3000` and log in with the credentials from your `.env`.

 Go to **Settings** and configure your embedding model, LLM, and (optionally) vision model.
-Arkon supports Google, OpenAI, and Anthropic providers.
+The LLM is used for wiki compilation — choose a model with a large context window (e.g. `gemini-2.5-pro`, `gpt-4o`, `claude-sonnet-4-5`).

+### 4. Upload knowledge

+Go to **Knowledge Base** and upload your first document.
+Arkon will extract text, analyze images, and compile the content into your wiki.
+Progress is shown in real time.

-### 4. Connect an employee to Claude
+### 5. Connect an employee to Claude

 1. Create a department and employee account in the portal
 2. Generate an MCP token for the employee (`Employees → Token`)